There are few hikes in Ireland as rewarding as the Coumshingaun Lake Walk.

 5. Safety warning

-The Coumshingaun Hike isn’t one you do without proper preparation – this trail is treacherous in places.
+The Coumshingaun hike isn’t one you do without proper preparation – this trail is treacherous in places.
 Plan your walk for a day when the weather is good, wear decent hiking shoes (absolutely essential) and bring appropriate clothing and snacks.
 The trail is hard to follow in places, so the ability to navigate is required.

-The Coumshingaun Loop Walk map above shows the rough trail I took recently when doing the hike.
+The Coumshingaun Loop walk map above shows the rough trail I took recently when doing the hike.
 In theory (and on a fine day) it’s a nice straightforward loop.

 However, the danger that really arises here is if you don’t prep properly and mist/fog descends.
 The trail can be tricky to follow on a good day.

 On a day with reduced visibility, it can pose a real risk to your safety.
-Hit play on the video below to see a step-by-step walk through of the trail.

-An overview of the Coumshingaun Loop Walk
+An overview of the Coumshingaun hike

 If you hit play on the video above you’ll see the trail to follow from the moment you leave the car park.